-For a free template for notetaking during focus groups, a guide on conducting market research, and several other templates, download our Market Research Kit.
+For a free template for note taking during focus groups, a guide on conducting market research, and several other templates, download our Market Research Kit.

-Questions for Building Trust Among Focus Group Members
+Focus Group Question Examples for Building Trust Among Focus Group Members

 By including a question that allows people to talk about something tangential to the topic of the focus group, your participants will begin to build empathy for each other.
-That empathy can grow into trust, which is key for eliciting honest insights out of your group.
+That empathy can grow into trust, which is essential for eliciting honest insights out of your group.

 Here are a few questions you might ask to build trust:

-Share an aspect of your work or life experience that's brought you here today.
+"Share an aspect of your work or life experience that has brought you here today."

-Why did you decide to join our focus group today?
+"Why did you decide to join our focus group today?"

-When and how did you first come across our brand/product/service?
+"When and how did you first come across our brand/product/service?"

-Questions to Encourage Follow-up and Continuation of Ideas
+Focus Group Question Examples to Encourage Follow-up and Continuation of Ideas

-That's a fascinating point that [name] just said -- what do you all think of that?
+"That's a fascinating point that [name] just said — what do you all think of that?"

-Do you agree or disagree with [name]'s statement, and why?
+"Do you agree or disagree with [name]'s statement, and why?"

-[Name], you've been a bit quiet recently.
-Did you have any thoughts on this topic that you wanted to share?
+"[Name], you've been a bit quiet recently.
+Did you have any thoughts on this topic that you wanted to share?"